anshumanbh/git-all-secrets/README.md

 * Clone multiple public github repositories of a user that belongs to an organization and scan them,
 * Clone a single repository of an organization/user and scan it,
 * Clone a single gist of a user and scan it
+* Clone a team's repositories in an organization and scan them,
 * All of the above together!!
 Oh yeah!!
 Simply provide an organization name and get all their secrets.
+If you also want to get secrets of a team within an organization, just mention the team name along with the org.

 Scanning is done by multiple open source tools such as:
 * [truffleHog](https://github.com/dxa4481/truffleHog) - scans commits for high entropy strings,